2019 FIBA 3x3 World Cup – Men's tournament

 The 2019 FIBA 3x3 World Cup was held in Amsterdam, the Netherlands, and was contested by 20 teams.
-Serbia were the three-time defending champions but were defeated in the Semifinals by Latvia.
-The United States won their first title after having defeated Latvia in the final.
+The United States won their first title, after having defeated Latvia in the final.

 Participating teams

 All FIBA continental zones except for FIBA Africa were represented.
 The top 20 teams, including the hosts, based on the FIBA National Federation ranking qualified for the tournament.